openvinotoolkit/open_model_zoo/demos/README.md

 ### Get Ready for Running the Demo Applications on Windows*

-Before running compiled binary files, make sure your application can find the Inference Engine and OpenCV libraries. if you used a [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution to build demos, run the `setupvars` script to set all necessary environment variables:
+Before running compiled binary files, make sure your application can find the Inference Engine and OpenCV libraries.
+If you use a [proprietary](https://software.intel.com/en-us/openvino-toolkit) distribution to build demos, run the `setupvars` script to set all necessary environment variables:
 ```sh
 <INSTALL_DIR>\bin\setupvars.bat
 ```
-If you used own Inference Engine and OpenCV binaries to build the demos please make sure they are added to the `PATH` environment variable.
+If you use your own Inference Engine and OpenCV binaries to build the demos please make sure you have added to the `PATH` environment variable.

 To debug or run the demos on Windows in Microsoft Visual Studio, make sure you